-The purpose of this report is to provide accounting and financial disclosure information under Government Accounting Standards Board Statement 67 for the Consolidated Police and Firemen's Pension Fund of New Jersey.
+The purpose of this report is to provide accounting and financial disclosure information under Governmental Accounting Standards Board Statement 67 for the Consolidated Police and Firemen's Pension Fund of New Jersey (CPFPF, Plan or Fund).
 This information includes:

 - Projection of the Total Pension Liability from the valuation date to the measurement date, - Calculation of the Net Pension Liability at the discount rate as well as discount rates 1% higher and lower than the discount rate, and - Changes in the Net Pension Liability.